treeverse/lakeFS/README.md

 ## More information

 - [lakeFS documentation](https://docs.lakefs.io)
-- If you would like to contribute, check out our [contributing guide](https://docs.lakefs.io/contributing).
+- If you would like to contribute, check out our [contributing guide](https://docs.lakefs.io/contributing)

 ## Licensing

-lakeFS is completely free and open source and licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+lakeFS is completely free, open source and licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).